redhat-developer/devspaces-chectl/README.md

   $ crwctl server:start

 OPTIONS
+  -a, --installer=operator
-  -a, --installer=operator                     [default: operator] Installer type
+      [default: operator] Installer type

+  -b, --domain=domain
-  -b, --domain=domain                          Domain of the Kubernetes cluster (e.g. example.k8s-cluster.com or
+      Domain of the Kubernetes cluster (e.g. example.k8s-cluster.com or <local-ip>.nip.io)

-                                               <local-ip>.nip.io)
+  -d, --directory=directory

-  -d, --directory=directory                    Directory to store logs into
+      Directory to store logs into

+  -h, --help
-  -h, --help                                   show CLI help
+      show CLI help

-  -i, --cheimage=cheimage                      [default: registry.redhat.io/codeready-workspaces/server-rhel8:2.0]
+  -i, --cheimage=cheimage
-                                               CodeReady Workspaces server container image
+      [default: registry.redhat.io/codeready-workspaces/server-rhel8:2.0] CodeReady Workspaces server container image

+  -m, --multiuser
-  -m, --multiuser                              Starts CodeReady Workspaces in multi-user mode
+      Starts CodeReady Workspaces in multi-user mode

-  -n, --chenamespace=chenamespace              [default: workspaces] Kubernetes namespace where CodeReady Workspaces
+  -n, --chenamespace=chenamespace
-                                               server is supposed to be deployed
+      [default: workspaces] Kubernetes namespace where CodeReady Workspaces server is supposed to be deployed

+  -o, --cheboottimeout=cheboottimeout
-  -o, --cheboottimeout=cheboottimeout          (required) [default: 40000] CodeReady Workspaces server bootstrap timeout
+      (required) [default: 40000] CodeReady Workspaces server bootstrap timeout (in milliseconds)

-                                               (in milliseconds)
+  -p, --platform=openshift|crc

-  -p, --platform=openshift|crc                 [default: openshift] Type of OpenShift platform.
-Valid values are
-                                               "openshift", "crc (for CodeReady Containers)".
+      [default: openshift] Type of OpenShift platform.
+Valid values are "openshift", "crc (for CodeReady Containers)".

+  -s, --tls
-  -s, --tls                                    Enable TLS encryption.
+      Enable TLS encryption.
                            Note that for kubernetes 'che-tls' with TLS certificate must be created in the configured namespace.
                            For OpenShift, router will use default cluster certificates.

+  -t, --templates=templates
-  -t, --templates=templates                    [default: templates] Path to the templates folder
+      [default: templates] Path to the templates folder

+  --che-operator-cr-yaml=che-operator-cr-yaml
-  --che-operator-cr-yaml=che-operator-cr-yaml  Path to a yaml file that defines a CheCluster used by the operator.
-This
-                                               parameter is used only when the installer is the operator.
+      Path to a yaml file that defines a CheCluster used by the operator.
+This parameter is used only when the installer is the operator.

-  --che-operator-image=che-operator-image      [default:
+  --che-operator-image=che-operator-image
-                                               registry.redhat.io/codeready-workspaces/server-operator-rhel8:2.0]
-                                               Container image of the operator.
+      [default: registry.redhat.io/codeready-workspaces/server-operator-rhel8:2.0] Container image of the operator.
 This parameter is used only when the installer is the operator

+  --deployment-name=deployment-name
-  --deployment-name=deployment-name            [default: codeready] CodeReady Workspaces deployment name
+      [default: codeready] CodeReady Workspaces deployment name

+  --devfile-registry-url=devfile-registry-url
-  --devfile-registry-url=devfile-registry-url  The URL of the external Devfile registry.
+      The URL of the external Devfile registry.

+  --k8spodreadytimeout=k8spodreadytimeout
-  --k8spodreadytimeout=k8spodreadytimeout      [default: 130000] Waiting time for Pod Ready Kubernetes (in milliseconds)
+      [default: 130000] Waiting time for Pod Ready Kubernetes (in milliseconds)

+  --k8spodwaittimeout=k8spodwaittimeout
-  --k8spodwaittimeout=k8spodwaittimeout        [default: 300000] Waiting time for Pod Wait Timeout Kubernetes (in
+      [default: 300000] Waiting time for Pod Wait Timeout Kubernetes (in milliseconds)

-                                               milliseconds)
+  --listr-renderer=default|silent|verbose

-  --listr-renderer=default|silent|verbose      [default: default] Listr renderer
+      [default: default] Listr renderer

+  --os-oauth
-  --os-oauth                                   Enable use of OpenShift credentials to log into CodeReady Workspaces
+      Enable use of OpenShift credentials to log into CodeReady Workspaces

+  --plugin-registry-url=plugin-registry-url
-  --plugin-registry-url=plugin-registry-url    The URL of the external plugin registry.
+      The URL of the external plugin registry.

+  --postgres-pvc-storage-class-name=postgres-pvc-storage-class-name
+      persistent volume storage class name to use to store Eclipse Che Postgres database

+  --self-signed-cert
-  --self-signed-cert                           Authorize usage of self signed certificates for encryption.
-Note that
-                                               `self-signed-cert` secret with CA certificate must be created in the configured namespace.
+      Authorize usage of self signed certificates for encryption.
+Note that `self-signed-cert` secret with CA certificate must be created in the configured namespace.

+  --workspace-pvc-storage-class-name=workspace-pvc-storage-class-name
+      persistent volume(s) storage class name to use to store Eclipse Che workspaces data
 ```

 _See code: [src/commands/server/start.ts](https://github.com/redhat-developer/codeready-workspaces-chectl/blob/v2.0.0/src/commands/server/start.ts)_